abbreviatedman/dangerroom/README.md

 # dangerroom

-dangerroom is a [zsh][zsh] theme that's informative, minimal, and, above all, X-Men themed.
+dangerroom is an [oh-my-zsh][oh-my-zsh] theme that's informative, minimal, and, above all, X-Men themed.
 It's designed in particular for programmers learning the command line for the first time.

 Here is [the Wikipedia page for the Danger Room in the X-Men universe](https://en.wikipedia.org/wiki/Danger_Room).
 Like the original Danger Room, the dangerroom theme helps you train and improve your skills.